 As we move into 2024 and reflect on 2023 it is clear to see the continuous evolution within the FX market.

 A big enhancement to the FX market is the unification of the FX businesses at CME Group.
 The restructure aligns futures, options and the EBS OTC FX businesses, with a focus on transparency, liquidity and trusted access.
 Changes to the primary central limit order book, EBS market, began in Q4 last year and will continue until mid-2024.
-These changes include faster market data for both spot and non-deliverable forwards (NDFs), changes to minimum quote life, new order types and tighter price increments in certain pairs, including EUR/USD.
-The NDF market will be consolidating liquidity on swap execution facilities (SEF) and off-SEF into a single pool.
+These changes include faster market data for both spot and NDFs, changes to minimum quote life, new order types and tighter price increments in certain pairs, including EUR/USD.
+The NDF market will be consolidating both on-SEF and off-SEF liquidity into a single pool.
 The integrated business model will boost efficiency and provide complementary trading opportunities in the evolving FX marketplace.
-Detail on the EBS market can be found here.
+Detail on EBS market can be found here.

 As inflation trends lower, there may be room for the continuation of the easing cycle by emerging market central banks.
 The EM world can be fragmented and not every country will benefit from market conditions.
-It will be an interesting space to watch over 2024, especially as the U.S. dollar theme emerges.
-When currencies are rapidly fluctuating, CME Group’s transparent EM FX markets offer quick access to reliable pricing and liquidity on-screen and around the clock, providing significant flexibility for participants.
-From EBS Market’s exceptional access to liquidity and expanding range of Non-Deliverable Forwards (NDFs), to efficient margin offsets available across EM products in futures and options, the CME FX platform offers excellent service to a wide range of market participants.
+It will be an interesting space to watch over 2024, especially as the U.S. dollar theme rolls out as we get into the year.
+When currencies are rapidly fluctuating, CME’s transparent EM FX markets offer quick access to reliable pricing and liquidity on-screen and around the clock, providing significant flexibility for participants.
+From EBS market’s exceptional access to liquidity and expanding range of Non-Deliverable Forwards (NDFs), to efficient margin offsets available across EM products in futures and options, the CME FX platform offers excellent service to a wide range of market participants.

-As always, a new year brings uncertainty and a plethora of new opportunities.
+As always, a new year brings uncertainty, questions we want immediate answers to, the need to be patient and a plethora of new opportunities.
 Life may be easier if we had a crystal ball but choosing to see the unpredictability as exciting rather than scary may just be the best way to approach the FX market in 2024.